mikewest/mgc/mikewest.org/2010/2010-02-09-an-accessible-pagination-pattern.markdown

 1.  **Clear signposting**

-    The widget uses the [`aria-labelledby` attribute][labelledby] to instruct capable browsers to use the contents of the preceeding paragraph as a label, and the [`role` attribute][role] to demarcate the `ul` as a navigation landmark on the page.
+    The widget uses the [`aria-labelledby` attribute][labelledby] to instruct capable browsers to use the contents of the preceding paragraph as a label, and the [`role` attribute][role] to demarcate the `ul` as a navigation landmark on the page.